atmsillinois/uiuc-atmos-computing/docs/source/editors.rst

-Options for editting files on Keeling
+Options for editing files on Keeling
 =====================================